LautaroMartVillalba/L-Boot-API/README.md

 ___
 # Explanation and conventions
 ## Entities
-For convention, the entity's classes will be name with the sufix "Entity", to prevent errors during development by the existence of 'User' Interface in Spring.
+For convention, the entity's classes will be named with the sufix "Entity", to prevent errors during development by the existence of 'User' Interface in Spring.
 The DataBase schema's names will use the prefix "entity" with the entity's name in plural, separate with underscore ('entity_ejemplos').

 The entities use the Builder Pattern for have a confortable construction and improve the recognition of assigned parameters.
 ###   Users